Dakuider/Eallfedem/Religion/2_Lathander.md

-# Lathander
-## Goddess of Truth and the Light of the Sun
+# Lathander, goddess of Truth and the Light of the Sun
 ### Neutral Good, Light domain

 Lathander gazed upon the existing star that cast its dim light over the chaotic world below and decided something must be done.